Reallym404/Vlayer/README.md

 - Click "Create new JWT token"

-- Paste your Twitter profile URL
+- Paste your Twitter profile URL or any URL like beeg@com HAHAHA

 - Copy your API token and save it somewhere safe
  </pre>